Skip to Main Content

 USAA overview

-USAA is a full-service mortgage lender that specializes in financial products for current and former members of the military and their family members.
-The company was founded in 1922 and is headquartered in San Antonio, Texas.
-Since its founding, USAA has originated more than 1 million home loans.
+USAA is a full-service bank that specializes in financial products, including mortgages, for current and former members of the military and their family members.
+Since its founding more than 100 years ago, USAA has originated over 1 million home loans.
 If you qualify, you can get preapproved online in just a few minutes.

 • Affordability: USAA showcases its latest mortgage rates online, so you can easily make comparisons between this lender and others.
 (Note: The rates displayed on the USAA website might not apply to your situation if your credit or finances don’t fit certain criteria.)